For many years of my life drinking wine was my favorite hobby.

 - I loved getting under a blanket on my couch and turning on a movie with my wine glass on the side table next to me.

-I used to think about drinking a lot, and make a lot of rules for myself around when, how much or how often I would drink.
-I loved wine.
-It was my favorite.
-I used it to celebrate, commiserate, fuel conversations, treat myself, gloss over awkwardness, numb anger and alleviate boredom.
+I used to think about drinking a lot, and I also made a lot of rules for myself about when, how much or how often I would drink.

 I started drinking a lot in college—when we spent every night that we were not in the library hanging out around a keg.
 After college, beer parties transitioned to wine and dancing in Washington D.C. in my early 20s.

 When I moved to Seattle, drinking turned into post-work happy hours at the bar across the street from the office with co-workers, picking the ‘right’ bottle of wine at a new restaurant with my boyfriend, and long dinner parties with good food, drinks and friends as newlyweds.